 So if you think little Timmy is up playing Fortnite well past his bedtime, the Wi-Fi router acts as the dibber-dobber and shows you just how late he was up.

 Monitoring is great and all, but doesn’t wield as much fear and terror as controlling the internet does.
-As the parent, using a router with mesh network capabilities means you can turn off internet access in strategic areas of the house at will.
+As the parent, using a mesh router system means you can turn off internet access for a single router in strategic areas of the house at will.

 Little Timmy not done the dishes yet?
 No internet in his room until it’s done.